 Our outstanding level of green vegetable intake at WHFoods is 8 servings of green vegetables per day.
-Many days on our 7-Day Meal Plan reach or exceed this amount, and can be used as guidelines for your personal green vegetable choices.
+A variety of days in our World's Healthiest Foods Meal Plan provide this outstanding amount, without compromising the perfect blending of textures and flavors in our World' Healthiest Foods Meal Plan Recipes.
 The many different types of green vegetables available to provide you with exceptional nourishment are nothing short of astonishing!
-Not only can you choose from dark green leafy vegetables from the cruciferous group (for example, mustard greens, turnip greens, kale, or collards), but also from the leguminous vegetable group (like green beans or green peas), the squash/gourd group (including zucchini and cucumber) the parsley/umbelliferous group (like fennel and celery), green allium vegetables like leeks, green lettuces like romaine, and finally, of course the chenopod/amaranth group that includes spinach as well as beet greens.
+Not only can you choose from dark green leafy vegetables from the cruciferous group (for example, mustard greens, turnip greens, kale, or collards), but also from the leguminous vegetable group (like green beans or green peas); the squash/gourd group (including zucchini and cucumber); the parsley/umbelliferous group (like fennel and celery); green allium vegetables like leeks, green lettuces like romaine; and finally, of course, the chenopod/amaranth group that includes spinach as well as beet greens.
 Rather than relying exclusively on any one of these green vegetable subgroups, we recommend that you consider including green vegetables across all of these subgroups when putting together your weekly meal plan.

 |Vitamin B2||Water-Soluble Vitamin||2nd||Excellent|

 |Vitamin K||Fat-Soluble Vitamin||2nd||Excellent|